 North Shore Theatre Group presents Greg Oliver Bodine in FRANKENSTEIN; or, The Modern Prometheus -- a one-man play faithfully adapted from Mary Shelley’s 1818 novel of gothic horror.
 FRANKENSTEIN is being offered as part of NSTG's Solo Classics Performance Series.
 This play is staged live with minimal set and lighting effects, and is performed without an intermission in one hour.
 Suitable for adults and for children (ages 12 and over).
 A must-see for Frankenstein enthusiasts and fans of mystery and horror!
 One actor.
 One hour.
 Perfect for the Halloween season!
 Directed by DeLisa M. White.
-Available for Live performances ONLY to Theaters, Libraries, Historic hotels, Colleges & Schools in NY, NJ, CT, Washington DC, VA, MD and DE.
-Oct.
-1 - Nov.
-6, 2022.
+Available for Live weekend performances ONLY to Theaters, Libraries, Historic hotels, Colleges & Schools in NY, NJ, CT, Washington DC, VA, MD and DE.
+Sept.
+30 - Nov.
+4, 2023.

 To view the promotional trailer on YouTube, click here

 For booking inquiries (including pricing and availability) on this show, please contact us.